Biscuiteers: Biscuiteers Books

 Biscuiteers first book, “Biscuiteers Book of Iced Biscuits” by Harriet Hastings and Sarah Moore was published by Kyle Books in 2012.
 Their second book, “Biscuiteers Book of Iced Gifts” by Harriet Hastings was published by Michael Joseph (Publisher) in 2018.

 Crowdfunding

 In October 2016 Biscuiteers embarked on a round of crowdfunding with crowdfunding platform Crowdcube.
 In total the business raised a total of £1.2 million.
-During the crowdfunding process the Biscuiteers were awarded a top score of three gold medals from independent crowdfunding guide Crowdrating.
+During the crowdfunding process Biscuiteers were awarded a top score of three gold medals from independent crowdfunding guide Crowdrating.
 This identified Biscuiteers as a strong investment opportunity.